 It begins by pointing out how the notion of sacramentality is realised, first of all, in Christ.
 "By who he was, by what he taught, and by what he accomplished through the Cross and resurrection, he became the sign, the instrument and the firstfruits of God's purpose for the whole of creation" (16).
-But the Church is also "rightly describility describility in the control of the ed as a visible sign which both points to and embodies our communion with God and with one another; as an intrument through which God effects this communion, and as a foretaste of the fullness of communion to be consummated when

-Christ is all in all" (17).
+But the Church is also "rightly described as a visible sign which both points to and embodies our communion with God and with one another; as an intrument through which God effects this communion, and as a foretaste of the fullness of communion to be consummated when Christ is all in all" (17).